Counterflow Steam Systems

 2. If the system main is connected to the boiler and runs out without having a pipe at the end that returns, it is likely a counterflow system.

 There are a few points to keep in mind when piping in a counterflow system to a steam boiler.
-You can see by the above diagram the low point of the piping is at the boiler.
-There will not be any return piping from the other end of the basement or end steam main.
-It is important to pipe the steam boiler riser to the top of the counterflow system pipe.
-This keeps a lot of condensate draining back the boiler riser dripping through the steam chest of the boiler.
-If this happens it will decrease the amount of steam in the boiler by cooling off the steam causing it to condense.
-The drip for the counterflow system should come from the end of the main near the boiler to get the condensate back to the boiler.
+As shown in the diagram above, the low point of the piping is located at the boiler.
+There will not be any return piping from the other end of the basement or the end steam main.
+It is crucial to pipe the steam boiler riser to the top of the counterflow system pipe.
+This allows a significant amount of condensate to drain back into the boiler riser, dripping through the steam chest of the boiler.
+If this happens, it will decrease the amount of steam in the boiler by cooling off the steam, causing it to condense.
+The drip for the counterflow system should originate from the end of the main near the boiler, allowing the condensate to return to the boiler.

 There are a few points to keep in mind when piping in a counterflow system to a steam boiler.
-You can see by the above diagram the low point of the piping is at the boiler.
-There will not be any return piping from the other end of the basement or end steam main.
-It is important to pipe the steam boiler riser to the top of the counterflow system pipe.
-This keeps a lot of condensate draining back the boiler riser dripping through the steam chest of the boiler.
-If this happens it will decrease the amount of steam in the boiler by cooling off the steam causing it to condense.
-The drip for the counterflow system should come from the end of the main near the boiler to get the condensate back to the boiler.
-The way this is piped if the water level drops enough or the boiler is surging the steam can enter the drip line and into the steam main.
-This will cause heating problems or no heat completely.
-Here is another diagram offering another style of piping which is also better in my opinion and probably more acceptable due to the near boiler piping as per the manufacturers diagrams.
+As shown in the diagram above, the low point of the piping is located at the boiler.
+There will not be any return piping from the other end of the basement or the end steam main.
+It is essential to pipe the steam boiler riser to the top of the counterflow system pipe.
+This allows a significant amount of condensate to drain back into the boiler riser, dripping through the steam chest of the boiler.
+If this happens, it will decrease the amount of steam in the boiler by cooling off the steam, causing it to condense.
+The drip for the counterflow system should originate from the end of the main near the boiler, allowing the condensate to return to the boiler.
+The piping arrangement is such that if the water level drops sufficiently or the boiler is surging, the steam can enter the drip line and flow into the steam main.
+This can cause heating problems or result in no heat at all.
+Here is another diagram offering an alternative style of piping, which I believe is also preferable and more acceptable, given the proximity to the boiler, as indicated in the manufacturer's diagrams.
 The drop before the Hartford loop will keep a water seal between the boiler piping and the system drip.